-- If a finding of responsibility is made against the Respondent, a statement as to whether Remedies will be provided to the Complainant that are designed to restore or preserve equal access to the campus's education program or activity.
+- The outcome of the hearing, including any sanction imposed, and the name of the Respondent(s). - Information regarding the procedures and permissible bases for the Complainant and Respondent to appeal to the Chancellor's Office. - If a finding of responsibility is made against the Respondent, a statement as to whether Remedies will be provided to the Complainant that are designed to restore or preserve equal access to the campus's education program or activity.
 The specifics of any such Remedies may be discussed separately between the Complainant and the Title IX Coordinator and need not be included in the decision letter. - A copy of the final hearing officer's report will be attached to the decision letter, redacted as appropriate or as otherwise required by law.